munzoorf95/Flight-Instrument/README.md

     </body>
     </html>

 Now the resize works.
+Try it [here](https://jsbin.com/foqiyu/edit?html,output).
 Notice how cleanly the image appears after zooming.
 If you zoomed a single jpg or png image it would be pixelated.

 ### Aircraft Altimeter